BobGlandu/moralis-academy/README.md

 ## How to run the project?

 Pre-requisites: the project runs within truffle suite.
+You must have truffle installed.

 1. Install truffle-assertions: